Shraddha Kapoor: Further commercial success (2018–present)

 Kapoor began the new decade by reuniting with Dhawan in the dance film Street Dancer 3D (2020), which Namrata Joshi termed a "compilation of indistinguishable performances".
-It did not perform well commercially.
+It failed at the box office.
 She then reteamed with Shroff in the spiritual sequel Baaghi 3.
-It underperformed commercially as theatres were shut due to the COVID-19 pandemic.
+The film was panned by critics and underperformed commercially as theatres were shut due to the COVID-19 pandemic.
+WION's Shomini Sen called the film "an assault to the brain" and criticised the stereotypical portrayal of Kapoor's character being a "liberated woman" that is "foul-mouthed, aggressive and glamorous".